biomage-ltd/data-ingest/README.md

 `input` should not be modified for 10x data sets.

-5. Run: `docker-compose up --build`.
+5. Run: `CLUSTER_ENV=production docker-compose up --build` to upload to production.
+The default will upload to staging.